vladholubiev/11klas-homework/README.md

 Different groups of students have different secondary subjects.
-The app allows users to switch between different subjects and remembers their choise in local storage.
+The app allows users to switch between different subjects and remembers their choice in local storage.